Stability of viscous shock for the Navier-Stokes-Fourier system: outflow and impermeable wall problems: Zeroth order estimates

 where

 and

-\end{lemma} \begin{remark} From Remark \ref{rmk:VS}, \eqref{def_a}, and the smallness of $\e$, it follows that $a_x (\sigma - u) >0$.
+\end{lemma} \begin{remark} From Remark \ref{rmk:VS} and the smallness of $\e$, it follows that $\sigma - u > 0$.
+Thus, by the definition of the weight function $a$ in \eqref{def_a}, we have $a_x (\sigma - u) >0$.
 Consequently, the term $\mathcal{J}^{good}(U)$ consists of good terms. \end{remark} \begin{remark} The terms in $\mathcal{P}$ arise from the boundary values when performing integration by parts.
-Here, for the outflow problem, the term $\mathcal{P}_1$ is a good term due to $u_- <0$.
+For the outflow problem, the term $\mathcal{P}_1$ is a good term due to the condition $u_- <0$.
 On the other hand, $\mathcal{P}_1$ vanishes in the impermeable setting. \end{remark} \begin{proof} Before proving Lemma \ref{lma:BRE}, note that the shifted viscous shock $\bar{U} = (\rhotil, \bar{m}, \bar{E})^t$ satisfies the following equations:

 Combining \eqref{eq:NSFS} and \eqref{eq:NSFs}, we derive the equations for the perturbations:

 We now prove Lemma \ref{lma:BRE}.
 Observe that